 Texas law typically prohibits people from suing their employers for workplace injuries.
 However, many offshore oil workers are covered by maritime law, such as the Jones Act, which allows them to sue their employers for injuries.
 If your employer or the rig’s owner was negligent and failed to take the proper safety precautions expected of them, you may be able to take them to court and sue for damages.

 Proving your case requires proving that the employer breached a duty they owed you, which lead to your injuries.
 Failing to provide proper training in a language you understand, failing to supply safety equipment, or failing to repair dangerous conditions on the ship or rig could be serious breaches of duty that could lead to an employer’s liability.
 Accidents that occur on barge boats or ships transporting staff and materials to and from oil rigs could also be the ship owner’s fault.
 Talk to an attorney about filing your oil worker injury case today.

 Our Dallas, TX Oil Worker Injury Lawyers Offer Free Consultations

 If you were injured on the job while working in the oil industry, talk to an attorney about your case today.
-The Dallas personal injury attorneys at The Queenan Law Firm represent injury victims and their families and fight to get them the compensation they need for medical bills, lost wages, and pain and suffering.
+A Dallas personal injury lawyer at The Queenan Law Firm represents injury victims and their families and fight to get them the compensation they need for medical bills, lost wages, and pain and suffering.
 To schedule a free consultation on your case, call us today at (817) 476-1797.